SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_basics.rst

 The command reference describes the parameter requirements for each command.

-Parameters vary, however they are typically
+Parameters vary, however they are typically:

 * a *locator* for identifying a UI element within a page.
 * a *text pattern* for verifying or asserting expected page content